[USN-1223-2] Puppet regression

 - puppet: Centralized configuration management

-It was discovered that Puppet incorrectly handled the non-default
+It was discovered that Puppet unsafely opened files when the k5login type

 The problem can be corrected by updating your system to the following